Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Introduction

 \subsection{Motivation}

-Net-neutrality on the Internet is the set of policies that prevents a paid or unpaid discrimination by ISPs among different types of transmitted data.
-Since January 2014, when a federal appeals court struck down parts of the Federal Communication Commission's (FCC) rules for net-neutrality [\cite{NetNeutrality}], the net-neutrality debate has received more attention.
-In February 2015, the FCC reclassified the Internet as a utility [\cite{FCCutility}], providing the grounds for this agency to secure even stricter net-neutrality rules.
-However, this will not be the end of the net-neutrality debates.
-Further actions, from ISPs and Content Providers (CPs), are expected, since both may have incentives to adopt a non-neutral regime.
-For example, some CPs are willing to pay for a premium quality by which they can increase the usage, the satisfaction, or the number of their subscribers [\cite{sponsoring_journal}].
-On the other hand, ISPs can increase their profit by charging CPs for a premium quality.
-In addition, the net-neutrality issue is not restricted to the U.S. For example, in October 2015, the European parliament has rejected legal amendments for strict net-neutrality rules, and passed a set of rules that allow for sponsored data plans and Internet fast lanes for ``specialized services" [\cite{EU_net_neutrality}].
+Net-neutrality on the Internet is the set of policies that prevents discrimination by Internet Service Providers (ISPs) among different types of transmitted data \cite{progressive}.
+The net-neutrality debate has received impetus since parts of the Federal Communication Commission's (FCC) rules for net-neutrality has been struck down in court in January 2014 \cite{NetNeutrality}.
+In February 2015, the FCC reclassified the Internet as a utility \cite{FCCutility}, providing grounds for securing even stricter net-neutrality rules.
+However, the situation is still fluid because both ISPs and Content Providers (CPs) have incentives to adopt a non-neutral regime: 1) some CPs are willing to pay for a premium quality by which they can increase the usage, the satisfaction, or the number of their subscribers \cite{sponsoring_journal}, 2) ISPs can increase their profit by charging CPs for a premium quality.
+In October 2015, the European parliament has rejected legal amendments for strict net-neutrality rules, and has allowed sponsored data plans and Internet fast lanes for ``specialized services" \cite{EU_net_neutrality}.

-Net-neutrality rules are often considered to be vague.
-For example, in February 2014, Comcast and Netflix negotiated a contract in which Netflix would pay Comcast for a faster access to Comcast's subscribers [\cite{NYtimes2}].
-Both parties announced that the contract is a peering agreement, and its goal is to resolve the traffic imbalance.
-However, after deploying the agreement, the average Netflix download speed improved significantly [\cite{netflix_deal}].
-Note that a contract for resolving {\em aggregate} traffic imbalance at tier-1 ties (particularly between an ``eyeball" ISP and one serving a CP) in which the party receiving the net traffic imbalance get paid is considered ``neutral" [\cite{Kesidis13,Kesidis14}].
+Net-neutrality rules often have loopholes.
+For example, as part of a peering agreement towards resolving the traffic imbalance, Netflix has agreed to pay Comcast for a faster access to Comcast's subscribers since February 2014 \cite{NYtimes2}.
+However, after deploying the agreement, the average Netflix download speed improved significantly \cite{netflix_deal}.
+Note that a contract for resolving {\em aggregate} traffic imbalance at tier-1 ties Service Level Agreements (SLAs) (particularly between an ``eyeball" ISP and one serving a CP) in which the party receiving the net traffic imbalance gets paid is considered ``neutral" \cite{Kesidis13,Kesidis14}.
 Thus, although the Netflix-Comcast deal does not violate the net-neutrality rules, it has a non-neutral outcome of a side-payment between a residential ISP and a CP.
-This reveals a net-neutrality loophole at tier-1 ties Service Level Agreements (SLAs).